Mehmteren/Mehmteren/README.md

 **4th year Computer Engineering Student - Selçuk University**

-I am a 4th year student at Selcuk University, Department of Computer Engineering.
-I have worked on projects on deep learning and machine learning.
-I have written projects using monolithic and microservice architecture.
-I am currently actively developing projects using microservice architecture.
-I also have experience in image processing, database programming and cloud systems.
+Backend Developer |
+Hello, I am Mehmet Eren.
+I am a Computer Engineering student at Selcuk University.
+I will graduate in May 2025.
+I have focused on microservice architecture, N-Tier Architecture and artificial intelligence based systems and I have developed and continue to develop myself in these areas.
+I do backend development with C# and ASP.NET Core; I use tools such as RabbitMQ, Redis, PostgreSQL, MongoDB and MsSql effectively in data management and messaging processes.
+I have developed various projects in the fields of deep learning and machine learning and presented one of these works at an international conference.

 - 📍 I live in Bursa
 - 📧 You can reach me at [erenmhmt16@gmail.com](mailto:erenmhmt16@gmail.com)